rferrari/skatehive3.0/docs/FARCASTER_AUTH_KIT_INTEGRATION.md

 2. Clicking the button opens the Farcaster authentication flow
 3. User scans QR code with their Farcaster app or is redirected on mobile
 4. Upon successful authentication, the account is automatically linked
+5. **NEW**: User receives a welcome notification in their Farcaster client

 ### After Linking
 1. User sees their connected Farcaster account details
 2. Can toggle notification preferences
 3. Can unlink their account if needed
+4. **NEW**: Can sign out from the Farcaster Auth Kit session (orange "Sign Out" button)

+### Disconnect Options
+- **Unlink**: Removes the connection between Hive and Farcaster accounts (red button)
+- **Sign Out**: Signs out from the current Farcaster Auth Kit session (orange button)

+## Features

+### Welcome Notifications
+When a user successfully connects their Farcaster account:
+- A welcome notification is automatically sent to their Farcaster client
+- The notification includes:
+  - Title: "🛹 Connected to SkateHive!"
+  - Message: Welcome message with username
+  - Deep link back to Farcaster settings page
+- Uses the 'follow' notification type (no admin privileges required)
+- Fails silently if notification cannot be sent (doesn't block main flow)

+### Disconnect Functionality
+- **Farcaster Auth Kit Sign Out**: Clears the current authentication session
+- **Account Unlinking**: Removes the stored connection between accounts
+- Both options provide appropriate user feedback

 ## Environment Variables